SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - The more we turn to AI to substitute for human generative cognition, the more we’ll mistrust what we see, read, hear
 - AI saturation could encourage duplicity as a normative way of life
 - “Knowledge collapse”: narrowing of available information, declining awareness of alternatives, due to less frequent retrival or citation

-### Grey paste

-- GenAI enshrine orthodoxy and homogenisation
-- Summaries are inherently biased towards certain kinds of information, rejecting and removing aspects that don’t fit the model.
-- AI entrenches certain orthodoxies, erodes our own resistance to the unorthodox.
-- As with AI, orthodoxies filter out and distort the very information that would overthrow them\
-- The data implies what’s Average or Normal.
-But that’s reducing the complexity of human existence.
-Sometimes we want the outliers, the more creative options.
-- It’s more like regurgitative AI than generative AI
-- Uneven internal knowledge representation and mode amplification in output generation help explain why LLMs often reinforce dominant cultural patterns or ideas

 ## Existing Notes